 Earthlings’ curious ritual

 If you were a visitor from another planet you would soon notice that many of the human species engage in a curious ritual.
-They take a small white cylindrical object known as ‘a cigarette’ out of a packet, set fire to one end of it, put the other end into their mouth and suck the resultant smoke into their lungs.
+They take a small white cylindrical object known as ‘a cigarette’ out of a packet, set fire to one end of it, put the other end into their mouths, and suck the resultant smoke into their lungs.
 The smoke is then exhaled through the mouth, or the mouth and the nose, and the process repeated until ‘a cigarette’ is nearly burnt down.
 People doing this in public are seen to throw away the small remaining portion, known as ‘a butt’, onto the ground.
 Apparently, the ground around such humans specimens is known as ‘a public ashtray’.
 The ritual is repeated with a new item of ‘a cigarette’ some ten, twenty, or more times every day.
 The humans who do this are known as ‘smokers’.

 Why do so many humans engage in smoking?